kylebakerio/a-dynamic-reflection/README.md

     - todo: see if colin's component demo renders in VR? but I think the version is too old...

 - todo: add ability to effect materials of gltfs
-  - probably just need to traverse the gltf and add env map to materials...?
+  - probably just need to traverse the gltf and add env map to materials, and to listen for gltf loaded event instead of regular loaded event

 - colin's old component:
   - note: the old component from colin used to do this, see: https://colinfizgig.github.io/aframe_Components/